Sir Harry Renwick, 1st Baronet

 Sir Harry Benedetto Renwick, 1st Baronet, KBE (13 June 1861 – 7 January 1932) was a British businessman and public servant.
-An electricity industry executive, during the First World War he was the Director of Feeding Stuffs Department at the Ministry of Flood.
+An electricity industry executive, during the First World War he was the Director of Feeding Stuffs Department at the Ministry of Food.

 Renwick was created a KBE in 1920 "For services in connection with the War" and a Baronet, of Coombe in the County of Surrey, in 1927.

 Renwick died in 1932.
 His son Robert succeeded to the baronetcy and was created Baron Renwick in 1964.